Jaymon/Mingo/Symfony/MingoPlugin/README.txt

 in your databases.yml file you can use the following params under the "mingo" namespace:

 mingo:
-    class:            sfMingoDatabase # the classname you want to use to hook into symfony
+    class:            MingoDatabase # the classname you want to use to hook into symfony
     param:
       servers:
         mingo_orm: